Brent Pry: Virginia Tech

 On November 30, 2021, Pry was named the 35th head coach at Virginia Tech, replacing Justin Fuente.
 In his first season with the Hokies in 2022, he recorded a 3–8 record.
 In his second season, he led the team to 7–6 record including a 55–17 win over rival Virginia and a win over Tulane in the Military Bowl.
 On September 14, 2025, Pry was fired following a 45–26 home loss to Old Dominion and an 0–3 start to the season.
 Philip Montgomery succeeded him as interim head coach.

+On December 7, 2025, sources revealed that Pry would be returning to Virginia Tech under new head coach James Franklin.
+Hiring a fired head coach at the same school from the season prior is believed to be an unprecedented move in collegiate football.
+However, the move was not entirely unexpected due to Pry's continued support for Virginia Tech athletics and his close relation with Franklin.
+Weeks prior, in his introductory press conference at Virginia Tech, Franklin revealed that Pry advised him on the open position at Virginia Tech, heavily praising the school.
+Franklin also mentioned his close friendship with Pry, dating back 30 years.